 Our 265,000 horsepower turbines and electrical generating facilities produce clean, renewable energy.
 Schedule a guided tour to experience the Visitors' Gallery located deep inside a massive limestone cavern.
 Enjoy expansive views at the Vista House and observation deck.

 For a behind-the-scenes look at how Seattle's power is generated; visit the Boundary Hydroelectric Project, located just one mile south of the Canadian border.
 Boundary Dam's 32 foot thick base arches between two massive rock cliffs.

 Free guided group tours are available Memorial Day weekend through Labor Day weekend.
 Reservations are not required, but groups of 10 or more should call in advance.
-Contact (509) 446-3083, and press '9' for more information.
-Then, press '0' to schedule a tour.
+Contact (509) 446-3083, and press '9' for more information or press ext.
+3213# to schedule a tour.

 Boundary Project Visitors' Gallery Hours:

 Enjoy the splendor of Pend Oreille County.
 The area has an array of sights and activities including fishing, camping, backpacking and horseback riding for outdoor recreational fun.
 A picnic area, campsites and a boat launch provide access to the clear, sparkling water of the reservoir.
 See local sights.

 If you're a camper, Boundary is a great place to enjoy the water and mountains.
 The recreational campground is just upstream from the dam and has eight RV sites and 12 non-hookup sites.
 Services include restrooms with running water (no showers) and a boat ramp providing access to Boundary reservoir.
 There are additional primitive campsites located near Z Canyon, which are only accessible by water.
 There is a limited six-day stay.
 No Discover Pass is required for parking.

 There is no charge for the facilities but availability is on a first-come basis and reservations are not taken.
 RV sanitation dump facilities and boat moorage are not available.

 Forging Partnerships with Local Business